 - 1. Officers initiating foot pursuits shall be in command of the pursuit and bear responsibility of the pursuit until relieved by a supervisor.
 Pursuing officers should be aware that running while trying to transmit via radio may be difficult and the radio transmissions may have to be repeated. - 2.
-The officer initiating a foot pursuit shall, as soon as practical, provide the following information to Central Dispatch: - Unit number: - Reason for the pursuit;

-- Officer location and direction of pursuit;

-- Number of suspect(s) an a description;

-- Whether or not the suspect(s) is armed.
+The officer initiating a foot pursuit should, as soon as practical, provide the following information to Central Dispatch: - a.
+Unit number; - b.
+Reason for the pursuit; - c.
+Officer location and direction of pursuit; - d.
+Number of suspect(s) and description(s); - e.
+Whether or not the suspect(s) is armed.